Deirdre18/angular-ecommerce-app/README.md

 An Angular application comprises a tree of components, in which each Angular component has a specific purpose and responsibility.

-So far, the eapp has three components:
+So far, the app has three components:

 - app-root, which is the application shell.
 This is the first component to load and the parent of all other components (consider it the base page).